opee2012/Cpp-Projects/README.md

 # Practice Folder Contents

-I will place all labwork and practice programs in the folder.
+I will place all labwork and practice programs in this folder.

 ## Table of Contents